Strawberry Yoghurt Cake

-Take it as part of a picnic or take slices in a packed lunch for a day out, whatever you do it will be scoffed fast.
+Take this strawberry yoghurt cake as part of a picnic or take slices in a packed lunch for a day out, whatever you do it will be scoffed fast.

-If you need to make one right now, get the recipe below!
+If you need to make one of these cakes right now, get the recipe below!

 - 90 g butter or margarine